-The following table summarizes Paramount's drilling activity for the year ended December 31, 2021.
-All natural gas wells drilled were development wells, meaning wells drilled within or in close proximity to a discovered pool of petroleum or natural gas.
-The dry hole drilled in 2021 was an exploratory oil well.
+The following table summarizes Paramount's drilling activity for the year ended December 31, 2022.
+All natural gas and oil wells drilled were development wells, meaning wells drilled within or in close proximity to a discovered pool of petroleum or natural gas.

 Gross Net

-Natural Gas 34 34.0
+Natural Gas 57 52.1

+Oil 3 3.0

-Dry Hole 1 1.0
+Dry Hole 1 0.2

+Service (Water Disposal) 1 1.0

-Total 35 35.0
+Total 62 56.3

-For a description of the Company's currently planned exploration and development activities for 2022, see "Narrative Description of the Business - Oil and Gas Properties".
+For a description of the Company's currently planned exploration and development activities for 2023, see "Description of the Business - Oil and Gas Properties".
+The above table does not include the wells drilled on the lands of Cavalier Energy, as described under "Business Strategy - Other Assets - Cavalier Energy".

-Production Estimates
+Production Estimates in the McDaniel Report